 Under traditional pricing policy, many vertical services were priced above cost to keep basic local access rates low, so implicit subsidies for universal service are already reflected in prices of vertical services.
 Until implicit subsidies are removed from vertical service prices, those revenues must be considered, and the total revenue stream approach was adopted to avoid overpayments to the carrier.
 Moreover, unless they have access to the network, customers cannot purchase high-margin discretionary services, and they cannot make or receive toll calls.
 The extent to which it is uneconomic to serve an area or customer (which determines the minimum subsidy required to ensure service) depends not on the relationship between the cost and the revenue derived from basic access, by itself, but on the relationship between the total cost of providing services to an area or customer and the total revenues derived from that area or customer.
-In addition, as the network is used to deliver an increasing number of services, it may be reasonable to recover more of the cost of local loop facilities from new services should be recovered from those services, not from basic access.
+In addition, as the network is used to deliver an increasing number of services, it may be reasonable to recover more of the cost of local loop facilities from new services.
+It is especially true that the cost of upgrading the network to deliver advanced services should be recovered from those services, not from basic access.
 Therefore proxy cost estimates are based only on the cost of a network capable of delivering the package of universal services.